david-gmz/TaskAppTS/README.md

 # React TS Task Project <br> (TypeScript Journey Part II)

 ## Intro
-The main purpose of this project based on one of the lessons in the course "React - The Complete Guide"[^1] *by Maximilian Schwarzmuller* is to practice TypeScript.
+The main purpose of this project based on one of the lessons in the course "React - The Complete Guide"[^1] *by Maximilian Schwarzmüller* is to practice TypeScript.
 In addition *Context API*, *useReducer* and *Redux*, three popular ways of state managment.

 <details><summary>Define `{...props}` type</summary>